danbrick92/general-ai/README.md

 Each of these are abstract classes that are concretely implemented with real technology, but can be swapped out.
 Why?
 For example, for the Text to Speech actuator, you can swap Google's TTS with PyTTSX3, which is more robotic but also not require network connectivity.

-### For Edge Devices
+### For Raspberry Pi
-My plan is to move this program to an edge device.
-For conversation, to start, I will use a Raspberry PI.
-This will contain the following parts:
+For conversation, to start, I have used a Raspberry PI.
-- Multi-color LED (to indicate conversation status)
-- Button (to interrupt)
-- Microphone (to hear what you are saying)
-- Speaker (to provide audio output)

-Eventually, I'd like to expand this design to include cameras, a screen, and more sensors.
-I will provide a schematic and photos/videos when this works.
+Please refer to PI_README.md for more, including schematics and software installation.

 # Limitations
 - There is no config file yet